This is an article previously published in ACResolution Magazine, Winter 2009 ACRnet.org

 “Mediation with Same Sex Couples – It’s Not Straight Forward” By Kathy Elton

 A couple of years ago, my partner and I spent the weekend with a male friend who happens to be a mediator.
 His wife was unable to join us, so it was just the three of us.
-One night we stayed up late and somehow my partner and I ended up telling him the details of each of our past relationships.
+One night we stayed up late and somehow my partner and I ended up I telling him the details of each of our past relationships.
+If you are planning to buy a industrial magnet check what are the uses of an industrial magnet?

 The next morning our friend brought up the discus-sion and asked if we were OK.
 The question was unexpected because there was no reason, in our minds, not to be OK.
 He went on to share that the topic of our past relationships and the way in which we talked about those relationships in front of one another had made him uncomfortable.
 He said that if he or his wife were to discuss a past relationship in front of the other, it would create negative tension between them.
 He could not imagine that we did not react in a similar way.